salibraza/BIVA/README.md

 # BIVA-Bussiness Insight and Visualization Assistant
+It is a web-based portal dedicated to data analysis and visualization, based on the data warehouse of a superstore

 ### Load Raw transactional data into Database
-1)import transactionsDump.sql in a mysql connection
+1)import DB/transactionsDump.sql in a mysql connection
 it'll create a schema with raw data tables and popullate them with data **Data source** : *https://data.world/irvinpalacios21/final-data-set-global-sales/workspace/file?filename=Global+Superstore.xls*
 **MySQL is used for all the database creation and management is**